AviatrixSystems/Docs/HowTos/azure_bgpolan_multi_peer.rst

 Deploying Aviatrix Multi-Cloud Transit Solution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Refer to `Global Transit Network Workflow Instructions <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_ for the steps below.
+Refer to `Global Transit Network Workflow Instructions <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_ for more detailed instructions for the steps below.
 Adjust the topology depending on your requirements.

-1. Deploy `Aviatrix Multi-Cloud Transit Gateway and HA <https://docs.aviatrix.com/HowTos/transit_firenet_workflow_aws.html#step-2-deploy-the-transit-aviatrix-gateway>`_  with Insane Mode encryption enabled in the Transit VNet.
+1. Deploy an `Aviatrix Multi-Cloud Transit Gateway and HA <https://docs.aviatrix.com/HowTos/transit_firenet_workflow_azure.html#step-1-create-transit-vnet>`_  with Insane Mode encryption enabled in the Transit VNet.
-2. Deploy `Spoke Gateway <https://docs.aviatrix.com/HowTos/transit_firenet_workflow_aws.html#step-3-deploy-spoke-gateways>`_.
+2. Deploy a `Spoke Gateway <https://docs.aviatrix.com/HowTos/transit_firenet_workflow_azure.html#step-3-deploy-spoke-gateways>`_.
 If desired, you can deploy this gateway with HA and enable Insane Mode encryption in the Spoke VNet(s).
 Note that HA and Insane Mode are not required.

 Building BGP over LAN
 ^^^^^^^^^^^^^^^^^^^^^^